VitorKaeZ/task_manager/README.md

 # Task Manager📌

-It's a CRUD here you add/delete a task and save it in a MySQL database
+It's a CRUD that you add/delete a task and save it in a MySQL database

 # Design